nylas/nylas-python/examples/import_events_demo/README.md

 The `list_import_events` method accepts the following parameters:

 - `calendar_id` (required): Specify the calendar ID to import events from.
 You can use "primary" for the user's primary calendar.
-- `max_results`: Maximum number of events to return in a single page.
 - `start`: Filter for events starting at or after this Unix timestamp.
 - `end`: Filter for events ending at or before this Unix timestamp.
 - `select`: Comma-separated list of fields to return in the response.